xMarioOP/toDoList/README.md

 ---

-## Deployment

-This project is deployed on GitHub Pages.
-You can access it [here](https://xMarioOP.github.io/toDoList/).

----

 ## 🙏 Acknowledgements

 This project is part of the React course on Platzi.
 Special thanks to Platzi for the amazing content and resources.